 Roshi Joan Halifax, PhD

-Roshi Joan Halifax will teach during the Wisdom and Wellbeing Weeks 2023 again at Blue Spirit about the following topics:
+Roshi Joan Halifax will be teaching during the Wisdom and Wellbeing Weeks 2024 in Week 3, January 27 – February 3, 2024 at Blue Spirit about the following topic:

 More about Joan

-Roshi Joan Halifax, PhD, is a Buddhist teacher, Zen priest, anthropologist, activist, and author of several books on engaged Buddhism, shamanism, and spirituality.
+Roshi Joan Halifax, PhD, is a Buddhist teacher, Zen priest, anthropologist, activist, and author.

 A practitioner of socially engaged Buddhism, Halifax has done extensive work in the area of death and dying for more than 30 years.
 She has worked with the dying and has taught and lectured on the subject of death and dying at Harvard Divinity School, Harvard Medical School, Georgetown Medical School, Columbia University, and many other academic institutions, monasteries, and medical centers around the world.